• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Alternative Medicine / Forest Bathing: How Trees Can Relax and Heal You
+You are here: Home / Baby Boomer Wellness / Alternative Medicine / Why Seniors Should Consider Forest Bathing to Heal and Renew

-As someone who lives in a big city, (Los Angeles) I always look for opportunities to spend time in green spaces.
-But it wasn’t until I was introduced to a book called Forest Bathing, by Dr. Qing Li, that I learned about the enormous healing capacity of trees, plants, and nature.
+As a senior living in the urban environment of Los Angeles, I always look for opportunities to spend time in green spaces.
+It wasn’t until I was introduced to a book called Forest Bathing, by Dr. Qing Li, that I learned about the enormous healing capacity of trees, plants, and nature.

-But you don’t have to visit Japan to practice forest bathing, also known as Shinrin-Yoku.
+You don’t have to visit Japan to practice forest bathing, also known as Shinrin-Yoku.
 You can do it anywhere there’s a green space available.
-That’s why it’s so important for large cities to continually plant trees, provide parks, gardens, and even small planted areas near office buildings to relieve the stress and anxiety of city life.
+That’s why it’s so important for large cities to continually plant trees, and provide parks, gardens, and even small planted areas near office buildings to relieve the stress and anxiety of city life.

 I could have stayed there forever but knew that in a month it would be frozen over.

-A day hike or weekend spent in the mountains does wonders for your soul.
+A day hike or weekend spent in the mountains does wonders for your soul no matter how old you are.
 It can lift your mood, lower your blood pressure, reduce stress, increase your chi life energy, and boost your immune system.
 If you do it with a loved one or friend, it will further bond you together and you’ll be happier overall.

-First, find an area that is dense with trees and plants.
-If you aren’t near a forest, find a park, garden, beach, or pond.
+Find an area that is dense with trees and plants.
+If you aren’t near a forest, go to a park, garden, beach, or pond.
 Use your 5 senses.
 If you can, leave your camera and other devices behind.
 Walk slowly.

 1. Listen to the birds singing, the rustling of branches, and any other sounds within earshot.